cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 ### 1. Auto-jumps work only if
 - current **mode is normal**
-- current buffer is either **empty or contains some existing and unmodified** (saved) file.
+- current buffer is either **empty or contains some existing and unmodified** (saved) file

 Why? — In order to **not disrupt** from active text editing process or file navigation.

 ### 2. Auto-jump on each file save is currently imprecise
-- it may jump on a wrong line if it moved
+- it may jump to a wrong line if it moved
 - it may not jump at all, if the next affected line is supposed to be modified already

 For precise jump please rerun `cargo ll{check,run,etc.}`.